metabrainz/listenbrainz-server/docs/dev/json.rst

    `artist_mbids` and `artist_msid` are optional fields and may not be present in all the responses

 .. warning::
-   The statistics API endpoint is still in beta and the `JSON` format may change in the future.
+   The statistics API endpoint is still in beta